torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 In the context of Teranode, Grafana and Prometheus are used to provide comprehensive monitoring and visualization of the blockchain node’s performance, health, and various metrics.

-**TODO** - https://grafana.com/grafana/dashboards/ we’ll publish a teranode dashboard here - People can download and install an instance from here.  -- To be discussed with Joe, for analysis.

 ### 3.3.
 Network Considerations